VelinGeorgiev/django-photo-gallery/README.md

 - Card css https://codepen.io/mcraiganthony/pen/NxGxqm
 - Some more nice cards css https://codepen.io/szpakoli/pen/xbJjdR, https://codepen.io/nodws/pen/ZpZjpQ
 - Even more cards css http://freefrontend.com/css-cards/

+## Contributions are welcome

+Feel free to submit a pull request to improve the program.
+Please note, this sample is meant to be fast so pull requests that might impact load times will have to be refactored.

 ## Sharing is Caring